 Bergamot essential oil is known for its antimicrobial properties (1).
 It seems to be effective in cleansing the scalp and reducing build-up.
 Anecdotal evidence suggests the oil may also reduce dandruff.

 3. May Boost Hair Shine

-The after-effects of oxidative stress can take a toll on your hair and scalp.
+The after-effects of oxidative stressi XAn imbalance between antioxidants and free radicals in the body that can trigger the immune response, causing diseases like Alzheimer's. can take a toll on your hair and scalp.
 The antioxidants in bergamot oil may combat these stressors and boost hair shine.
 More research is warranted in this regard.